trane-dev/Trane/README.md

 # Trane
 Trane is a software package for automatically generating prediction problems and generating labels for supervised learning.
+Trane is a system designed to advance the automation of the machine learning problem solving pipeline.

 ## Prediction Problems
 In data science, people usually have a few records of an entity and want to predict what will happen to that entity in the future.
+Trane is designed to generate time-related prediction problems.
+Trane transforms data meta information into lists of relevant prediction problems and cutoff times.
+Prediction problems are structured in a formal language described in Operations below.
+Cutoff times are defined as the last time in the data used for training the classifier.
+Data after the cutoff time is used for evaluating the classifiers accuracy.
+Cutoff times are necessary to prevent the classifier from training to test data.

 ### Example
-A bank may want to predict how many transactions greater than $100 will a client make in the next year.
+A bank wants to predict how many transactions over 100$ a customer will make in the next year.
 Assume we have all the transaction records for each client from 2015 to 2017.
-We want to build a machine learning method to do the prediction problem.
-Here is an example database.
+We want to build a machine learning method to solve the prediction problem.
+Here is the example database.

 |User_id|Time|Transaction_id|Amount|
 |:--:|:--:|:--:|:--:|